Piyu794/Checkout51/README.md

-# Egg &mdash; the Applicasa Sample App for 	Android
+# Checkout &mdash; Sample App

-This is a sample app provided to show developers what Applicasa looks like in action, and help them see a real example of integrating Applicasa into their applications.
+This is a sample app provided as an assignment which will display list of items & available cashback with them.
+User can sort the list by Name & Cashback Value as well.

 ## About Applicasa